The 5 Divorce models in Singapore

 How does mediation work?

 The mediator (lawyer in this case) will listen to the interests of each spouse and give them a realistic indication as to how a court might rule on any number of disputed issues.
 This process may take more than one session.
-Upon couples reaching agreement, the lawyer-mediator will draft a divorce agreement that a court is likely to approve.
+Upon couples reaching an agreement, the lawyer-mediator will draft a divorce agreement that a court is likely to approve.

 Thereafter, a lawyer steps in to prepare the divorce papers and the matter is set down to proceed on a fast-track basis.